The 'with' Statement in Python

 Once the context is entered, the open file handle is looped through line-by-line, printing each.

-block is exited, closing the file handle with it.
+After the loop exits, the with block is exited, closing the file handle with it.

 It's important to note that if the below code is executed, the file handle will still be closed, even though the program completes with an error: